Higher Education Leadership Opportunity, Office of Professional Development and Communications, Graduate School, UW-Madison

 These positions are within the Graduate School’s Office of Professional Development and Communications.
 The graduate students will (a) serve on the planning team to develop, implement, and assess programs that support the professional development of graduate students, (b) actively promote professional development opportunities to graduate students, and (c) engage in systematic activities to develop critical competencies central to academic leadership.

 The graduate students selected for these positions will participate in a formal training program, under the supervision of the Director of Professional Development, that emphasizes the development of competencies necessary for leadership roles.
-Project assistants will learn about issues in higher education by receiving mentorship by leaders in higher education and by assuming responsibility for a high-priority project in the unit.
+Project assistants will learn about issues in higher education and assume responsibility for a high-priority project in the unit.
 In addition, the project assistants will develop in-depth knowledge of professional development needs of graduate students.
 Project assistants will develop and implement an Individual Development Plan structured around higher education leadership competencies and the Graduate School’s framework for professional development and meet monthly with the Director to track progress.

 We invite graduate students from all disciplines to apply if they have: